Eight Daoist immortals – ink painting by a contemporary Chinese artist

-Then a thought appears – a crack on the consciousness (1).
+Then a thought appears – a crack in the consciousness (1).

 The crack forms a taichi core containing yin-yang two forces (2).

-The dual forces split and interact/balance each other in motion, in so doing a dynamic structure is created in a space with four directions (4)
+The dual forces split and interact/balance each other in motion, by so doing a virtual structure is created in a space with four directions (4)

 There are 5 agents to shape the yin-yang force with certain characteristics (5)

-Four directions can be subdivided into 8 spheres, known as 8 trigrams (8)
+Four directions can be subdivided into 8 spheres, known as Eight Trigrams (8)

-On the spheres, all things grow with sub-directions (subdimensions) (countless).
+In the spheres, all things grow with countless sub-directions (∞).

-While all things in the universe are equally considered in Hinduism (countless), Taoism mainly focuses on the yin and yang (the structural building blocks of all things in the universe), and Buddhism concentrates on jumping out of the universe (0).
+While all things in the universe are equally considered in Hinduism (∞), Taoism mainly focuses on the yin-yang due aspects (the structural building blocks of all things in the universe) (2), and Buddhism concentrates on jumping out of the elusive existence (0).

-Therefore Daoism can help you know about the game of life called universe better than any other schools while Buddhism can help you know the real you and the true reality beyond the game.
+Therefore Daoism can help you know about the game of life called the universe better than any other school while Buddhism can help you know the real you and the true reality beyond the game.

-Taoism then is kinda like as a stage (the universe), and Buddhism is like the actor developing on the stage.
+Taoism then is kinda like a stage (the universe), and Buddhism is like the actor performing on the stage.
 The Tao being an ever-changing yet constant source while following Buddhism is a way to visit and find your manifestation to learn.

 So would Confucianism then be the way to behave socially?
 Hence allow the universe to shape what is and will be, while you relate and balance yourself in a harmonious way to that energy so it is nurturing and for you and the good of all.